CBR0MS/DLinkedList/README.md

 # LinkedList

 This `NList` class is built on a doubly-linked list using a basic node structure.
-It accepts any simple arithmetic type T or any complex class T.
+It accepts any simple arithmetic type T or any complex class T. It is designed to be faster than the `std::Vector` and `std::List` classes in the C++ standard library.

 ## Examples